 Q / If I choose a Homestay, will I feel isolated?

-A / In the beginning of the semester, DIS holds a Jumpstart Event for other Homestay students and their hosts.
-In the past, students in the same Homestay Network have commuted to and from DIS together, or have built friendships with each other and each other’s hosts.
+A / Even before Arrival, you will have a chance to connect with other DIS Homestay students who live in neighborhoods close to your Homestay, through the DIS Navigate app.
+Students in the same network have explored their neighborhoods, commuted to and from DIS together, and built friendships with each other and each other’s hosts.
 Additionally, DIS holds various social events and activities throughout the first weeks of the semester, such as New in Town meetups, so that students across DIS Stockholm can get to know each other.

 Q / Can I live with another DIS student in a Homestay?

 A / Some Homestay students share their Homestay with another DIS student.
 If this is something you are interested in, be sure to include this info when you register.
 The DIS Host Team will try to accommodate you.

 Q / What if we don’t hit it off?

 A / Living with strangers can be hard at times, especially when there is a language barrier.
 If you feel that you are entering into a conflict with your host that you are unable to solve yourself, we encourage you to contact the Host Team.
 All team members have experience with conflict resolution and are here to assist you.